Inclusive Excellence Post Doctoral and Visiting Scholars Program

 - Postdocs or Scholars may teach at least one course, at the discretion of the department.

-- In the final year of post-doctoral fellowship/visiting scholars program, the unit (or units) will undertake a rigorous review of the candidate’s qualifications for a tenure-track position.
+- Appointment is one year with possibility for a 2nd year.
+In the final year of post-doctoral fellowship/visiting scholars program, the unit (or units) will undertake a rigorous review of the candidate's qualifications for a tenure-track position.

-- Given that the candidate has undergone a national search, if the unit(s) choose(s) to hire the candidate as a tenure-track faculty member, the position will be eligible for bridge funding for faculty from U.S. underrepresented racial/ethnic minority groups through DEI.
+- If the candidate has undergone a national search, and if the unit(s) choose(s) to hire the candidate as a tenure-track faculty member, the position may be eligible for bridge funding for faculty from U.S. underrepresented racial/ethnic minority groups through DEI.

 How will/should candidates be prioritized?